 What to wear for family photos starts with you, Mom.

-Mom, when you feel beautiful it shows on camera.
+When you feel beautiful it shows on camera.

 Moms, I always say to dress yourself first.
 We are the hardest on ourselves on how we look in things.
 So pick something you feel beautiful in.
 When you feel beautiful it shows on camera.
 If you don’t like showing off your arms, don’t select a tank top, just because it goes with the colors you’ve chosen.

-Select 2 to 3 colors for everyone to wear
+Next, when figuring out what to wear for family photos, select 2 to 3 colors for everyone to wear

 Plain white t shirts with jeans looks outdated and lack depth for photos.
 Instead, select 2-3 complimentary colors and everyone wear a variation of them.
 I suggest have two main colors and a third color as an accent or pop of color.
 Using layers and accessories are a great way to get that color in.

 Don’t be afraid of patterns.
 Guys look great in stripes or plaid.
 However, steer clear of large logos, text on clothing, and bright colors (bright colors reflect light and cause skin to look that color)!

 Pinterest is a great resource for getting ideas on color combinations.
 I have put together a Pinterest board for what to wear for family photos here.

 Both the time of year and location matter.
 Dress weather appropriate.
 Kids who are too hot or too cold cooperate less.
 During winter months, only bring a coat you are okay if it is in photos as kids don’t like taking coats off and on.
 Instead use layers and sweaters to stay warm.